harikrishnanjolly-0808/Technical-Writing-Portfolio/README.md

-# Document Development Life Cycle (DDLC) Framework
+# Preparing a Document from Scratch - Framework

 The process of developing and writing a document from scratch closely mirrors the Software Development Life Cycle (SDLC).
 As a Technical Writer, you must ensure that every document serves a clear purpose, targets a specific audience, and fulfills a defined need.